noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 more typical of expected bearded seal behavior.
 During the extended dry time the locations indicated movement of the tag that would not be simply drifting ice.
 We also observed increasing transmission rates.
-The working (i.e. unconfirmed guess) is that the wet/dry sensor surface became obscured by some corrosive element such that when in the water conductivity was prevented and, thus, recorded as dry.
+The working hypothesis (i.e. unconfirmed guess) is that the wet/dry sensor surface became obscured by some corrosive element such that when in the water conductivity was prevented and, thus, recorded as dry.